-- A door stop (optional, but useful for keeping the door still and for preventing it from closing on you while the handles are off).
+- A door stopper.
+This is useful for keeping the door still and preventing it from closing while the handles are off.

-A set of pliers or a scissors might come in handy as well, for reasons that I will explain further down.
+For reasons that we will explain further down, a set of pliers or a pair of scissors might come in handy as well.

-The door handle that I will be replacing.
+The door handle that we will be replacing.